passportxyz/passport-docs/pages/building-with-passport/integration-guides/integrating-onchain-stamp-data.md

 ```

 The individual Stamp data is embedded in this object, but it is encoded according to the `Attestation` schema and arrives as a hex-encoded string.
 This means the next step is decoding the `Attestation`.

+**Note** You can also check your attestations using the [Ethereum Attestation Service explorer](https://base-goerli.easscan.org).
+Note that the explorer is deployed on separate subdomains for each network (e.g. for Optimism the URL is [optimism.easscan.org](https://optimism.easscan.org/)) There, you can search for your address and see your `Attestations` in the browser.
+You can also search for the [Passport Attestation Schema](https://base-goerli.easscan.org/schema/view/0xe496278adc2c09ec93f23f59fdfb015ca7aae61260fbfa07f6d46eef9cf707b8)) or the [Gitcoin attester contract](https://goerli.basescan.org/address/0x5bbbc733e12f50e6834c40a90066f2f9ffb820e0).
+The links in this note direct to the relevant resources for the Base Goerli network.

 ### Decoding the Attestation